PigDogBay/Anagrams/misc/ScholarReadme.txt

 eight years.
 Each year you will study one area of knowledge.
 The year is divided into three terms: Michaelmas, Hilary and Trinity.
 A collection (exam) is set each term which you must pass.
 Use study aids to help you succeed.
-Freshers' first year is general knowledge to help settle you in.
-At the end of the year a new subject will be chosen for the next year.
+Freshers or first year, is general knowledge to help settle you in.
+At the end of the year a new subject will be chosen.

 After completing year 8, you will become a Scholar.
 Good luck!